jlai/gridstack.js/doc/README.md

 Parameters:

-- `el`: GridStackWidget | GridStackElement -  html element, or string definition, or GridStackWidget (which can have content string as well) to add
+- `el`: GridStackWidget | GridStackElement -  html element or GridStackWidget (which can have content string as well) to add
 - `options`: GridStackWidget - widget position/size options (optional, and ignore if first param is already option) - see GridStackWidget

 Widget will be always placed even if result height is more than actual grid height.
 You need to use `willItFit` method